Performance Comparison: Amazon.com And Competitors In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-With a Return on Equity (ROE) of 5.79% that is 0.41% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.
+The Return on Equity (ROE) of 5.79% is 0.91% above the industry average, highlighting efficient use of equity to generate profits.

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 5.33x above the industry average, indicating stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion is 5.33x above the industry average, highlighting stronger profitability and robust cash flow generation.

 -

-Compared to its industry, the company has higher gross profit of $78.69 Billion, which indicates 4.56x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+With higher gross profit of $78.69 Billion, which indicates 4.56x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.

 -